 For more information on planning a funeral in advance, see Planning a Funeral.

 Working with you to create a funeral ceremony for your loved one usually starts with a telephone call.
-During this call I will check the simple facts of the ceremony with you – the date, venue and time for example, and arrange a convenient time to visit you to discuss the ceremony in more detail.
+During this call I will check the simple facts of the ceremony with you – the date, venue and time for example, and arrange a convenient time for us to meet to discuss the ceremony in more detail.
+This meeting usually lasts an hour or two and may take place face-to-face, over the telephone or using a video call.

 - The person who has died – what they enjoyed, what they will be remembered for, what you will miss about them, what their personality was like, what interests they had, their life story, and what their religious or spiritual beliefs were (if any).
 It is also useful for me to know something about the circumstances of their death, for example – had they been suffering from an illness or was their death sudden?